[Yet another scrap of a chapter from the unfinished novel in progress A Republic of Books]

 “Aye.
 I thought I should stop by to see if you had sold any of my little book.”

 “Yes.
-It has stirred some interest.
+Your ‘Dissuassion’ has stirred some interest.
+I can only hope it has persuaded some mind concerning the iniquity of slavery.
 One copy was returned with a comment on your impertinence.
 But three have happily sold.”

 “Very good. . . .
 Yes. . . .
 But is there a chance then that you might pay me for those?”